 |Our back porch is very difficult to photograph.
 It was either way too bright or way to dark!|

-I used six 9 x 12 Canvas Drop Cloths.
-I didn't want to spend too much time sewing these in case they were a bust, so we simply folded the top over and used clips from walmart to hang them.
+I used six 9 x 12 Canvas Drop Cloths. ( This brand also comes in a 4 x12 and a 12 x 15) I didn't want to spend too much time sewing these in case they were a bust, so we simply folded the top over and used clips from Walmart to hang them.

-(Someday, after I win the lottery, I will spring for real Sunbrella outdoor curtain fabric.
+(Someday, I hope to get real Sunbrella outdoor curtain fabric.
 At $15.00 per yard with a 12 ft tall and 60 foot wide opening, I don't even want to calculate how many yards I would need...
-OK, I calculated it, I would need almost 60 yards.)
+OK, I calculated it, I would need almost 60 yards, ouch.)